GiwrgosN/Graph-Kernels-CV-KCL-Thesis/README.md

 This repository includes a collection of Python code used for the completion of a Master's thesis at King's College London for the MSc Data Science program during the academic year 2022-2023.
 The files included are:

-- **Canny - Hyperparameter Tuning.ipynb:** Script for hyperparameter tuning of Canny Edge Detector Algorithm.
+- **Canny - Hyperparameter Tuning.ipynb:** Script for hyperparameter tuning of Canny Edge Detector algorithm.
 - **Main-Results on Validation Set.ipynb:** Script that includes the comparison of different graph kernels as well as the comparison of the suggested approach with other commonly used apporaches.
-- **Ncuts - Hyperparameter Tuning.ipynb:** Script for hyperparameter tuning of Ncuts Algorithm.
+- **Ncuts - Hyperparameter Tuning.ipynb:** Script for hyperparameter tuning of Ncuts algorithm.
 - **Propagation Kernel - Hyperparameter Tuning.ipynb:** Script for hyperparameter Tuning of Propagation kernel.
 - **WL - Hyperparameter Tuning.ipynb:** Script for hyperparameter tuning of Weisfeiler-Lehman kernel.